evershinemj/English/vocabulary.md

 additive
 - An additive is a substance which is added in small amounts to foods or other things in order to improve them or to make them last longer. 添加剂

+---

+obstruct
+- If something obstructs a road or path, it blocks it, stopping people or vehicles getting past. 阻塞 A knot of black and white cars obstructed the intersection.

+---

+hedge
+- A hedge is a row of bushes or small trees, usually along the edge of a lawn, garden, field, or road. 树篱

+---

+barricade
+- A barricade is a line of vehicles or other objects placed across a road or open space to stop people from getting past, for example, during street fighting or as a protest. 街垒; 路障

+---

+outing
+- An outing is a short trip, usually with a group of people, away from your home, school, or place of work. (常指集体的) 短途旅行; 外出